What Toxins Are Released After Massage

 While cupping isn’t as popular as deep tissue massage, it can be combined for maximum benefit.

 Let’s face it—many of us don’t have access to a personal massage therapist regularly.
 This is where massage guns come in!
-These devices use a percussing head to provide a therapy that the user can fully customize and control.
+These devices use a percussing head to provide a percussion therapy that the user can fully customize and control.

 This can be a total game changer for many people because it removes the access barrier we often face to get a quality massage when needed.